This post may contain affiliate links. Please see my full disclosure policy for details.

 Because it’s the platform that I use and see success with, I will walk you through each step using screenshots and instructions tailored to WordPress.

 The reason I suggest WordPress is because not only is it the most popular blogging platform out there, but it is also one of the most affordable solutions.
 For fewer than $4 per month, you can maintain a blog with the potential to make enough money to cover any expenses incurred from running your blog and much more.
 That’s no more than the cost of just one Caramel Latte from your favorite local coffee shop.

 Step 3: Buy a hosting Package

 You will need to choose a host for your new WordPress blog.
 Just think of a host as a “rental space” on the internet.
-It costs money to store your physical property in a storage unit, and similarly, it costs money to store your written blogs and images on the World Wide Web.
+It costs money to store your physical property in a storage unit, and similarly, it costs money to store your written blogs and images online.

 Thankfully, there is an affordable hosting solution with SiteGround.
 They have the best customer service and tech support I’ve ever contacted and they are available 24/7 via Live Chat or phone.

 Make sure to keep this page open in a separate tab so you can continue following the instructions below!

 Step 4: Choose a domain name (URL)

 You can choose anything from your full name (if available) to a unique sequence of words that summarizes your blog’s subject.
-And don’t worry; if you decide to change your domain name only two weeks later like I did, that’s okay!
-Most domain names are pretty cheap!
+Don’t worry; if you decide to change your domain name only two weeks later like I did, that’s okay!
+Most domain names are pretty cheap.

 If you already have a domain name or you’ve purchased one on Namecheap, select “I already have a Domain” and then enter it on SiteGround to continue setting up your blog.

 You will now need to set up your account with SiteGround.
 Fill in all information completely and accurately, then type in a 4-digit pin.
 Keep it safe so that you can speak with support about your account!